Skip Navigation or Skip to Content

 Yes, when deployed with proper governance.
 Human-in-the-loop (HITL) architectures deliver +372% ROI compared to +268% for fully autonomous systems — with 4.3× fewer incidents.
 The governance framework (escalation thresholds, audit trails, rollback capabilities) is what makes aggressive autonomy commercially viable and enterprise-safe.

-Which B2B processes should be automated with agentic workflows first?
+Which B2B processes should be automated with agentic workflows automated fulfillment first?

 Start with workflows that score highest on frequency × revenue impact with moderate complexity.
 Common high-ROI starting points include lead qualification and routing, CRM data entry from meeting transcripts, proposal generation, and client onboarding sequences.
 Avoid starting with processes that have high regulatory exposure or require subjective judgment that cannot be easily validated.